Skadarlija: 2017–2021 reconstruction

 The reconstruction was halted again in the spring of 2018 because of the opening of the touristic season, and was continued in October 2018.
 Deadline for this phase was mid-December 2018, but when deadline approached, it was obvious that the works are not going to be finished.
 Despite holiday season, the works left majority of the quarter even without the basic, street lights.
 Additionally, works on almost all cross streets began in April and were to be finished by October, but that wasn't finished either, so the association of the local restaurant and café owners again reported declining income due to the dug streets.
 They negotiated with the city administration a temporary halt of the works during winter holidays.

 By September 2019, less than a year since the works were finished, the street was clearly disintegrating, showing the low quality of works and imported Greek stone.
 After both traditional and social media reported this, despite deputy mayor Goran Vesić stated in March 2018 that the final, third phase starts in October 2018, city now claims that the entire reconstruction will have phases 4 and 5, though they were not mentioned before and nothing is known about them.
 The works were never finished and by December 2020 the street deteriorated even more, including the newly renovated parts, and was described as the "extreme sports training ground".
 The street was dug out again in January 2021, with claims that this is the ending phase, which will be finished by May/June 2021.
 By this time, journalists reported it is unknown what was planned, how much has been done, what was included later, how many "final phases" there are, and that there is no end in the foreseeable future.
 Daily Politika's journalist and Belgrade chronicler Milan Janković ironically wrote: Please stop, we beg you.
 Leave Skadarlija to be ugly and unacceptable as it has always been, because since you started to "fix" it, it is much worse.
 Or the Skadarlija experiment will continue?

 In October 2021, city's monuments commission adopted a motion to build a monument to singer Toma Zdravković, at No. 26.
+The motion, proposed by Rasim Ljajić, was accepted by the city assembly on 20 June 2023, but at No. 28.
+The lifesize monument, sculptured by Katarina Tripković, was ceremonially unveiled on 2 October 2023 by Ljajić and mayor Aleksandar Šapić.